stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 uniform.load(matrix);
 ```

-Finally we modify the vertex data to move one edge of the quad into the screen.
+Finally we modify the vertex data to move one edge of the quad into the screen by modifying the Z coordinate of the bottom two vertices:

 ```java
 new Point(-0.5f, -0.5f, 0))